Asbestos - Frequently asked questions

 Asbestos cement sheets have been taken down and left on site, is this acceptable?

-Asbestos cement sheets, once removed, should be wrapped and disposed of promptly.
-However, during the removal and disposal process it may be necessary to leave materials on site in the short term.
+Asbestos cement sheets, once removed, should be double wrapped and disposed of as soon as practicable.
+However, during the removal and disposal process it may be necessary to leave materials on site in the short term provided they are protected from damage.
 If such materials have been left for some time, this can be reported to local government (for domestic or public locations) or WorkSafe (for workplaces).
 As the fibres are usually still well bonded in a non-friable cement matrix (as they were before the sheets were removed), health risks of such material are very low unless significantly disturbed or broken up.